Home

 The burning question is... without batteries, where do we get the energy to power the wireless sensor?

-Well fortunately there’s energy all around us in many forms, and sometimes we can scavenge or harvest sufficient energy from the surroundings to make batteries unnecessary.
-Potential energy sources such as heat, mechanical vibration or movement, or light can often be converted into enough electrical energy to power a wireless sensor.
+Well fortunately there’s energy all around us in many forms, and sometimes we can scavenge or harvest sufficient energy from the surroundings to make batteries unnecessary, unless they're re-chargeable batteries and only act as a storage medium.

 That’s where we get the energy, but there’s not very much of it so something else has to happen as well.